Working Group Sub-Committee

 Payment by automatic bank withdrawal is also available through our Tax Installment Plan (T.I.P.).
 You may join T.I.P. if:

-T.I.P. application forms and information are available at the Finance department at City Hall (ground floor).
+T.I.P. application forms and information are available at the Finance Department at City Hall (ground floor), or on the website here.
 No prepayment discounts or late payment penalties apply when the Tax Installment Plan is used.

-If you pay principal, interest and taxes (P.I.T.) to your mortgage company, the mortgage company will receive a copy of your tax bill, you will receive the original tax bill for you records.
+If you pay principal, interest, and taxes (P.I.T.) to your mortgage company, the mortgage company will receive a copy of your tax bill, you will receive the original tax bill for your records.

 The property tax bill will show the name of your mortgage company.
 If the mortgage company name does not appear on the bill, and you believe you pay P.I.T., please contact your mortgage company immediately.